marigold-dev/training-dapp-2/README.md

 # :memo: Prerequisites

-There is nothing more than you neededon first session : https://github.com/marigold-dev/training-dapp-1#memo-prerequisites
+There is nothing more than you needed on first session : https://github.com/marigold-dev/training-dapp-1#memo-prerequisites

 # :scroll: Smart contract